apmuthu/phpLeaveManager/README.md

 * No need to fill in Primary Key ID fields in Insert forms
 * Records per page made user configurable
 * Limit which tables can be viewed
+* Verify the Leave Request
+* Approve the Leave Request
+* Output Leave Summary with balance leave left

 ## Demo Data
 Here is some demo data to start testing the application